-Check out the latest GATE Syllabus for Chemistry Engineering (CY).
-Chemistry subject is one of the papers in GATE 2021 Exam.
-Earlier we’ve provided GATE Exam pattern 2021, Now we are providing GATE Syllabus 2021 of Chemistry Paper.
+Check out the latest GATE Syllabus for GATE Chemistry Engineering Syllabus.
+Chemistry subject is one of the papers in the GATE 2022 Exam.
+Earlier we’ve provided the GATE Exam pattern 2022, Now we are providing the GATE Syllabus 2022 of Chemistry Paper.
 CY is the subject code of GATE Chemistry Engineering Exam.
-Below we’ve provided GATE Chemistry Engineering Syllabus and weightage for GATE 2021 Exam.
-Here you can see Chemistry applicable chapters and topics for GATE exam 2021.
+Below we’ve provided GATE Chemistry Engineering Syllabus and weightage for the GATE 2022 Exam.
+Here you can see Chemistry applicable chapters and topics for GATE exam 2022.

 Content in this Article